Skip to main content

 powder house

-Built in 1703 as a windmill and later repurposed as a storage space for gunpowder, the Old Powder House (rebuilt in 1920 and pictured here in 1935) stands in Somerville, Massachusetts on a small hilltop near Tufts University.
+Built in 1703 as a windmill and later used as a storage space for gunpowder, the Old Powder House (rebuilt in 1920 and pictured here in 1935) stands in Somerville, Massachusetts on a small hilltop near Tufts University.
 National Park Service

 There are dozens of places you could begin a time-traveling journey through the Revolutionary War.
 I chose a 300-year-old stone tower in Somerville, Massachusetts that looks like a giant bullet.
 Why?
 Because what happened there on September 1, 1774 could have sparked the war seven months early and kept the towns of Lexington and Concord out of the history books.